EvanForsythe/BB485/week09.md

 ## <ins>**Weekly project write-up assignment**</ins> <a name="write"></a>

-For your project write-up this week, please do the following and submit your writeup on Canvas:
+For your project write-up this week, please do the tasks below and answer the associated questions.
+Submit your writeup on Canvas.

-1. Run ERCgo on the provided interaction dataset and answer the following question:
+1. Run ERCgo on the provided interaction dataset and answer the following questions:
-	- 1A: Is there are general correlation between the confidence value for interactions and the GO overlap score that ERCgo calculates?
+	- 1A: Do we see a general correlation between the confidence value for interactions and the GO overlap score that ERCgo calculates?
 What pieces of qualitative/quantitative evidence help you assess this?
 	- 1B: Where do the Clp interactions fall in your plot?
 How does this compare to the ERC-based network that Linnea showed?
 	- 1C: Do the 'observed' interactions that exist in our network tend to have a higher degree of GO-overlap than 'non-hits'?
 What evidence are you using to assess this?
 2. ERCgo should provide a tsv file that includes all of the GO-overlap scores for the network.
 Open this file in excel (or google sheets) and sort it so the highest GO overlap scores are at the top.